dagrejs/graphlib-dot/README.md

 maintain backwards compatibility for patch level increases (e.g. 0.0.1 to 0.0.2), but make no claim to backwards compatibility across minor releases (e.g.
 0.0.1 to 0.1.0).
 Watch our [CHANGELOG](CHANGELOG.md) for details on changes.

+We're currently working towards a v1.0.0 release that will stabilize the API.
+Please file issues for anything that should be addressed before the switch 1.0.

 # Getting graphlib-dot